 Las Vegas, NV 89107

-To get to the springs, you drive north from the Strip on U.S. 95 a mile or two.
-The Springs Preserve is located at 333 S. Valley View Blvd. between U.S. 95 and Alta Drive.
+To get to the springs, from Downtown Las Vegas, drive north from the Strip on U.S. 95 for about 4 miles.
+The Springs Preserve is located between U.S. 95 and Alta Drive.